ajdittmann/adhoc-ode/README.md

 ### ADaptive-timestep High-Order Code for solving Ordinary Differential Equations
-# ADHOC ODE solver
+# ADHOC-ODE

 Scipy's solve_ivp lacks some potentially useful features, like being able to set a custom minimum timestep as a function of state variables.
 This package provides similar basic ODE-solving functionality, with a few extra tools.
-It is a simple ad hoc ODE solver, and not intended to be particularly performant.
+This is a simple ad hoc ODE solver written in python, and not intended to be particularly performant.
 More options and methods are to come, eventually.

 ## Installation
 First, clone the repository using ``git clone https://github.com/ajdittmann/adhoc-ode.git``.